Rem01Gaming/encore/jni/README.md

 - Screen state, whenever it's awake or not and...
 - Battery saver state (yes the ones on your qs)

-All of those information fetched from dumpsys which you can see the logic [here](src/encore_profiler.c).

-## Project Structure

-- include/* -> headers
-- src/* -> Other functions (files named semantically)
-- main.c -> Main daemon code
-- Android.mk -> Android NDK thing
-- Application.mk -> Android NDK thing

 ## Workflow diagram

 ![Workflow diagram of Encore Tweaks daemon](./diagram.svg)